-While expressing speech, distributing material or assembling, both College and Non-College members are prohibited from doing the following: 1) engaging in non-protected speech such as obscenity, speech inciting criminal conduct or speech that constitutes a clear and present danger or speech that constitutes defamation; 2) touching, striking, approaching or impeding the progress of pedestrians in any way, except for incidental or accidental contact; 3) obstructing the free flow of pedestrian or vehicular traffic: 4) using sound amplification or creating noise levels that are reasonably likely to or do cause a material and substantial disruption to the educational environment and/or the operation of the College; 5) damaging, destroying or stealing College or private property; and 6) possessing or using firearms, explosives or dangerous weapons or substances not allowed on campus by law or by College policy (e.g., drugs, alcohol, non-service animals, etc.).
+General Rules and Regulations for both College and Non-College Members progress of pedestrians in any way, except for incidental or accidental contact; 3) obstructing the free flow of pedestrian or vehicular traffic; 4) using sound amplification or creating noise levels that are reasonably likely to or do cause a material and substantial disruption to the educational environment and/or the operation of the College; 5) damaging, destroying or stealing College or private property; and 6) possessing or using firearms, explosives or dangerous weapons or substances not allowed on campus by law or by College policy (e.g., drugs, alcohol, non-service animals, etc.).
 Any acts that are disruptive to the normal operations of the College will not be tolerated and may result in an immediate termination of the activity.
 Non-College members are required to remain in the Designated Area while on campus.